lambdaisland/ansi/README.md

 ## License

 &copy; Arne Brasseur 2018
-Available under the terms of the Eclipse Public License 1.0, see LICENSE.txt
+Available under the terms of the Mozilla Public License Version 2.0, see LICENSE.txt